willbush/wump/README.md

 - have a bow with 5 magical crooked arrows that can navigate the crooked halls of the cave.
 - If you run out of arrows, then you lose.

-## Moving

-For moving, the game displays a list of the room numbers of connected rooms, then asks for the room number of the destination room.
-If the entered room is not connected to the current room, the game displays, "Not possible" and re-asks for the destination room.
-On a move, the game moves the player to the new room, then checks for whether the player has hit a hazard in that room.

-## Hazards

-A superbat attack causes the player to be randomly placed in a new room.
-When this happens, the game displays "Zap--Super Bat snatch!
-Elsewhereville for you!"
-This is the equivalent to a normal move, in that hazard checks are performed after determining the new room.

-A bottomless pit kills the player, and ends the game.
-When this happens, the game displays, "YYYIIIIEEEE . . . fell in a pit"

-The Wumpus begins the game asleep.
-If the player shoots an arrow anywhere in the map, the Wumpus wakes up.
-For every turn after the Wumpus is awoken (including the turn that woke him up), the Wumpus has a 75% chance of moving to another room.

-The first time the player enters the room containing the Wumpus, the Wumpus wakes up, and the game displays, "...
-Ooops!
-Bumped a Wumpus."
-Once you bump the Wumpus the player will die if the Wumpus decides to not leave the room of the player with a 25% chance.

-## Warnings

-- If superbats are in an adjoining room, display the warning message, “Bats nearby”.
-- If a bottomless pit is in an adjoining room, display the warning message, "I feel a draft".
-- If the Wumpus is in an adjoining room, display the warning message, "I smell a Wumpus".
-Shooting

-## Shooting

-If the player chooses to shoot, the game then asks for up to five rooms the arrow should visit.
-The game asks the player to enters a space separated list of rooms, but does not check if each room correctly follows another.
-The game does, however, check to ensure the arrow does not go from room A to B and back to A again.
-If the player attempts to enter an A-B-A path, the game replies, "Arrows aren't that crooked" and the player must re-enter the list of rooms.
-If the entered list of rooms are not correctly connected from one room to the next starting with the player's room, then it's path is determined at randomly from then on (while still preventing a "too crooked" path).

-If the arrow enters the room containing the Wumpus, the game displays, "Aha!
-You got the Wumpus!" (and the player wins the game).
-If the arrow enters the room containing the player, the game displays, "Ouch!
-Arrow got you!"
-If the arrow goes through its entire path and does not hit the Wumpus (or the player), display "Missed!"
-The player only has 5 arrows, and loses one each time an arrow is shot.
-The game ends when the player runs out of arrows.

-## Winning the game

-When the player wins the game, display, "Hee hee hee - the Wumpus'll getcha next time!!"

-Once the game is won or lost the player is given the option to re-play the game using the same randomly chosen locations for the Wumpus, bats, and pits, or to have new random locations chosen for them.

 ## Cheat Mode